Consistency of common spatial estimators under spatial confounding: Analysis models and the consistency of their estimators

 \subsection{Consistency of GLS under spatial confounding}

-While the omitted variable bias of the OLS or RSR estimator under spatial confounding quantified in Proposition \ref{prop:ols} is unsurprising, it has often been believed that a spatial GLS estimator cannot adjust for such bias either \citep{hodges}.
-This notion perhaps arises as the GLS estimator comes from a misspecified model, one that marginalizes over a spatial random effect with a GP prior, ignoring the correlation with the exposure.
-We now establish the following novel consistency result of the GLS estimate under spatial confounding, contrary to this common belief and intuition.
+The omitted variable bias of the OLS or RSR estimator under spatial confounding is unsurprising.
+Similar logic has been used to argue that a spatial GLS estimator (\ref{eq:gls}) cannot adjust for confounding either \citep[e.g.,][]{hodges}.
+This notion likely arises from the fact that the GLS estimator is derived from the misspecified model (\ref{eq:gp}): it marginalizes over a spatial random function $\nu(\cdot)$ with a GP prior assumed to be independent of the exposure $X(\cdot)$, completely ignoring their correlation in the DGP.
+We now establish the main result --- consistency of the GLS estimator under spatial confounding, contrary to this common belief and intuition. \\

-\begin{theorem} Let data be generated from a partially linear model under spatial confounding -1em Here, $g$ and $h$ are ``smooth'' fixed functions of space, the errors $\epsilon_i$ and $\eta_i$ have zero mean and are independent of each other and of all other variables, and the locations $s_i$ are sampled randomly from $\mathbb R^d$ according to some density $f_s$.
-Consider the GLS estimate